-3. Partly automated checks followed by manual expert judgement and filtering
+3 Partly automated checks followed by manual expert judgement and filtering

-The set of checks consists of partially automated checking tools executed by the ETC/ACM on the full European public database containing all country submissions.
+The set of checks consists of partially automated checking tools executed by the ETC/ATNI on the full European public database containing all country submissions.
 Manual expert judgement and filtering is applied on the output of the checks.
 The final and most relevant issues or urgent findings that may need country clarification or correction through a resubmission are communicated through a country specific Excel file to each individual country representative (i.e. the appointed national data reporter).
 This file contains detailed feedback on facility level and/or a qualification or ranking in relation to national sectoral totals, top polluters/releases/transfers, compared to previous years' reported data and finally to other national legislative data reporting flows.
-This group consists of the checks CO3, CO7, C16, C17, C18, C20, C21 and C22.
-They are executed on the public European database and are described below.